 After you are enrolled in the program, check with program staff.
 Your file and account must be in good standing and a readiness to test will be verified before test approval is granted.

 No, unless you are offered a position that requires a principal certification while you are still in the process of completing the academy.

 After you are enrolled in the program, talk with program staff.
 If you are eligible, you will be issued an official eligibility form that informs a district that you can be recommended for an intern/probationary certificate upon employment as an administrator.

 If you meet the qualifications, an intern/probationary certificate can be recommended; however, an intern/probationary certificate can only be recommended after you have a job offer.

-No, however you will need to complete this training on your own in order to obtain a final clearance for certification from HCDE.
-Check with your local regional education service center regarding this training.
-Frequently, your school district will send you to this training if you are employed as an administrator.
+No, however you will need to complete these trainings on your own in order to obtain a final clearance for certification from HCDE.
+Check with a regional education service center regarding these trainings.
+Frequently, your school district will send you to these trainings if you are employed as an administrator.

-- Complete AEL and T-TESS training and submit copies of certificates
+- Completion of AEL and T-TESS Appraiser Training and submission of copies of each certificate

 - Successful completion of practicum activities and projects over two semesters (minimum of 160 hours total)